athulyaesther777/Learn-Python-With-Me-/README.md

 In the part 4 we talk about user interactions , You can add as per your convenience , also You can extend the conversation length.
 In the part 5 we learn to make a basic calculator, dont forget to add your own ideas into that. in the part 6 we are going to make mad libs games i.e we fill the missing places .
+In the part 7 we are going to learn about lists and how it works anyway remember all this are the basics.